 Dr. Fairley testified that except for the top three deciles, the difference in the amount of spending available to the other seven districts was relatively small with each district spending relatively the same amount.
-In terms of the median, the difference in spending between the medians in the first to seventh deciles was about \$300 per pupil and there was more of a difference in spending within the decile, approximately \$2,000, than there was between deciles.
+In terms of the median, the difference in spending between the medians in the first to seventh deciles was, about \$300 per pupil and there was more of a difference in spending within the decile, approximately \$2,000, than there was between deciles.
+It was only in the top two deciles that there was not a significant overlap in spending and those districts spent more than almost all districts in the lower deciles.
+36 Dr.